-The digital landscape consists primarily of three internet giants: Baidu, Alibaba and Tencent.
+The digital landscape consists primarily of three internet giants: Baidu, Alibaba, and Tencent.
 Almost 60% of time spent on a mobile device in China is spent on an app affiliated with these three giants.
 They own lots of valuable real estate in the country’s mobile landscape and that figure seems to be growing with time.
-Different companies but with the common denominator of “diversification”, they chase after the latest trends of the Chinese market.
+Different companies but with the common denominator of “diversification”, chase after the latest trends in the Chinese market.

-Baidu has its powerful search engine, Alibaba its successful e-commerce leadership, and Tencent has the China’s number 1 mobile ecosystem.
+Baidu has its powerful search engine, Alibaba has its successful e-commerce leadership, and Tencent China’s number 1 mobile ecosystem.

 This article will give you an overview of Tencent’s strength in China’s social media area and the competitive situation between Alibaba and Tencent.

 Tencent’s total revenue in2018 was US$ 11.63 Billion

 According to the Q1 financial report of Tencent Group, its YoY revenue growth increased by 48%, which is lower than Alibaba’s 61% growth.
 However, Tencent’s total revenue is higher, RMB 73,528 million, about US$ 11.693 billion.

 The increase in online game revenue is the most important, about RMB 28,787 million.
 It’s followed by a high increase in social media revenue (a growth of 47% YoY, representing RMB 18,099 million.